kitao/pyxel/README.md

 The length of one note(120 = 1 second per tone)

 - `set(note, tone, volume, effect, speed)`
-Set a note, tone, volume, and efffect with a string.
+Set a note, tone, volume, and effect with a string.
 If the tone, volume, and effect length are shorter than the note, it is repeated from the beginning

 - `set_note(note)`
 Set the note with a string consists of 'CDEFGAB'+'#-'+'0123' or 'R'.
 Case-insensitive and whitespace is ignored